robfletch7/MSc_project/README.md

 Training and test script can be found in train_test.py

-As part of confidentiality agreement, some sections have been removed
+As part of confidentiality agreement, some sections have been removed, and report is not available.